 An endoscopic ultrasound usually takes 15 to 20 minutes.

-If appropriate, the endoscopist may offer you a sedative to help you to relax.
+The endoscopist may offer you a sedative to help you to relax.

 The endoscopist will place a flexible telescope (endoscope) into the back of your throat.
 From here the endoscope will pass into your duodenum.